murffious/FullStackMastery-Resources/README.md

 Snippets of any language so for example when I type ccc tab it creates the whle component boiler plate in React.
 Jshint
 Emmet - code completion and snipppets
+Can turn off temporarily
+ config : file for workspace

 INITIAL SET UP :
 INSTALLS